Halfway Houses in Philadelphia, PA

 Libertae Inc Liberty Halfway House - 13.5 miles from Philadelphia, PA

-Libertae Inc Liberty Halfway House is a sober living house in Bensalem, PA, 19020 zip code.
+Libertae Inc Liberty Halfway House is a halfway house in Bensalem, PA, 19020 zip code.

 Address: 5245 Bensalem Boulevard, Bensalem, PA 19020 in Bucks County